Do I really need to warn people about spoilers for a 20 year old series? OK, there'll be spoilers in all of these posts.

 Did you say episode 6.5?

 Yes.
-Or Episode 5.5, it's been a while and I forget exactly
+Or Episode 5.5, it's been a while and I forget exactly where it fits.

 The story that I always heard was that this episode was made as a pilot episode to pitch the concept of an anime based on what started as a series of game reports before mutating into novels, their own ruleset, and then the anime.